Postgraduate researcher wellbeing programme

 In-person workshops

-The webinars take place on Zoom and the sessions have been designed for you to share your ideas anonymously in the chat, if you wish.
+The webinars take place on MS Teams and the sessions have been designed for you to share your ideas anonymously in the chat, if you wish.

 The webinars are not recorded and participants do not connect with their own video or audio during the sessions.